NOW QRV from Molino, Florida, about 20 miles north of Pensacola

 WHAT'S GOING ON NOW AT KE5EE?

-40M, 30M and 80M stack phasing lines and control cables are now installed on the big 200 ft tower.
+The JK 40M, 30M and 80M stacks are now installed and operational on the big 200 foot tower.

 The Journey Continues.....

-1/1 on 80m stacked in phase 197ft and 82 feet.
+1/1, 2 elements on 80m by JK Antennas, stacked & feed in phase rotatable dipoles, fully adjustable RC @ 197ft and 82 feet.
 I will use this configuration along with my 3 element 80M yagi.
 The 3el can be used for RX along with beverages and a 8 circle rx array coming this fall.

-Below: The Custom made 2 element 60M Yagi made for me by my good friend Ken Garg at JK antennas, is finally built and has been tested here.
-All is well and is ready for the crane.
-It will be at a height of 72 feet on a TIC RING rotor on the HDX-5106 tower, below the DB-42 yagi.
-The 3 el 80M yagi is in the background.
+Below: The Custom made 2 element 60M Yagi made for me by my good friend Ken Garg at JK antennas, is finally built and going up here.
+All is tested and working great.
+It is at a height of 72 feet on a TIC RING rotor on the HDX-5106 tower, located 40 feet below the DB-42 yagi.
+My 3 el 80M yagi is in the background.
 Looks like the ERP power will be about 12 watts on 60m.

 Below: Custom Truss system for the TIC RING cradle on the 60m yagi.
 The two "ears" facing the tower in this photo will attach to the rotor at the 72 ft level.
 Easy install expected.
 Fingers crosed... hihi.